thu-coai/EVA/README_en.md

 ### 3.2 Prepare Data

-To prepare the data, you need to put training, validation and test datasets under a directory, which contains `train.txt`, `valid.txt` and `test.txt`.
+To prepare the data, you need to put training, validation and, test datasets under a directory, which contains `train.txt`, `valid.txt`, and `test.txt`.
 Each line in the files is a dialogue sample (after expanding).
-Different utterances are seperated with `\t` and the last utterance is the response that the model needs to generate.
+Different utterances are separated with `\t` and the last utterance is the response that the model needs to generate.
 The specific format can be referred to the preprocessed [KdConv data](https://drive.google.com/file/d/1AO06NvhFA5axZci8hC9IZ6nJEYjkbRKg/view?usp=sharing) the original data can be obtained from this [repo](https://github.com/thu-coai/KdConv).

 ### 3.3 Run